-10 places.
-(1) Should the number of applications exceed the number of available places, places will be allocated by lot among all applicants irrespective of their subjects.
-(2) Places on all courses of the module with a restricted number of places will be allocated in the same procedure.
-(3) A waiting list will be maintained and places re-allocated by lot as they become available.
+- (1) Should the number of applications exceed the number of available places, places will be allocated by lot among all applicants irrespective of their subjects. - (2) Places on all courses of the module with a restricted number of places will be allocated in the same procedure. - (3) A waiting list will be maintained and places re-allocated by lot as they become available.

-Referred to in LPO I (examination regulations for teaching-degree programmes)
+$\textbf{Referred to in LPO I} \ \ (\text{examination regulations for teaching-degree programmes})$

-Module title Abbreviation
+Modul e title Abbreviation

-Advanced Seminar: Industrial Organization 12-M-SIO-161-m01
+Advan Advanced Seminar: Industrial Organization 12-M-SIO-161-m01

-Module coordinator Module offered by
+Modul Module coordinator Module offered by

-holder of the Chair of Industrial Eco nomics Faculty of Management and Economics
+holder holder of the Chair of Industrial Economics Faculty of Management and Economics

-ECTS Meth od of grading Only after succ. co mpl. of module(s)
+ECTS Meth od of grading Only after succ. con npl. of module(s)

 10 nume rical grade

-Duration Module level Other prerequisit Other prerequisites 5
+Duration Module level Other prerequisites

 1 semester graduate

-Contents
+Contonts